University of Wisconsin–La Crosse: Eugene W. Murphy Library

 Murphy Library (1969, remodeled 1995), is centrally located on campus.
 It was named for Eugene W. Murphy in recognition of his 22 years of service to UWL and the University of Wisconsin System Board of Regents.
 At the time of its construction, the library cost US $2.5 million to construct.
 As of 2007, Murphy Library had a total of 691,282 books, bound periodicals, and government documents.
-The library also offers electronic resources, such as journals and databases.
-In 2006, the library opened Murphy's Mug Café, which is managed by the campus dining services.

 Truman T. Lowe Center for the Arts

 Built in 1973, the Center for the Arts was named for UWL alumnus and Ho-Chunk artist Truman T. Lowe in 2022.
 The Lowe Center for the Arts serves as UWL's hub for creative activity, housing the Departments of Art, Music, and Theatre and Dance.
 As such, the building is home to the University Gallery, Annette Recital Hall, and Toland Theatre.
 The University Gallery hosts exhibits by students, faculty, and professional guests.
 Many of UWL's music ensembles, faculty, students, and professional musicians regularly perform in the Annette Recital Hall.
 The Toland Theatre is the site of five of the Department of Theatre and Dance's seven annual full-scale theatrical productions.
 Additional facilities include 20 practice rooms, rehearsal halls, a second student gallery space, ceramics studio, digital art studio, metals studio, painting studio, drawing studio, sculpture studio, music listening lab, sound design and mixing lab, offices, scenic shop, and costume shop and storage.